circonus/irondb-docs/configuration.md

 #### raw_database rollup_strategy

 Control how rollups are performed.
+By default, all levels of rollup data are calculated from the raw database as it is iterated.

-By default the lowest level rollup is computed and then IRONdb will read this lowest level data and compute higher level rollups.
-If you set this to "raw_iterator", the re-read is skipped and all levels of rollup are calculated from the raw data as it is iterated.
+Prior to version `0.12` the default if not specified was that the lowest level of rollup was computed and then IRONdb would read this lowest level data and compute higher level rollups.
+This rollup strategy has been removed.

-Default: ""
+Default: "raw\_iterator"

 ### metric_name_database

+> This database is no longer used as of version `0.12`.

 ```
 <metric_name_database location="/irondb/metric_name_db/{node}"